fcoomans/HTB-machines/README.md

 # HTB-machines

+## Status: Archived for New Write-ups

+This repository contains older cybersecurity write-ups that were originally published here.
+I have since migrated to publishing new content on my personal website.

+➡️ All future write-ups will be published on my website: https://fcoomans.com

+This repo will remain available to prevent link rot and maintain access to historical content — but it will not receive new write-ups.

+If you are looking for the newest CTF reports, research reports, methodology updates or walkthroughs — always check the website first.

+## Write-Ups

 Penetration testing write-ups by Frans Coomans, OSCP, for retired Hack The Box (HTB) machines.

-## Write-Ups

 | Machine Write-Up                     | Difficulty | Notes                                                                                                                                                                                                |
 | ------------------------------------ | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |